 But why is it so unequivocally delicious?
 The French press bypasses the need for paper filters, which, while fit for purpose, also absorb many of the crucial oils in your coffee grounds.
-Oils carry much of the taste and flavours.
+Oils carry much of the taste and flavors.
 So, losing them in the process detracts from the richness of your brew.

-Pure flavours = a whole experience
+Pure flavors = a whole experience

 The heat is on